Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 6) Raise Prices (If Value and Results Justify It)

-Sometimes COGS isn’t “too high.”
-Pricing is too low for the value delivered.
+Sometimes managing COGS means recognizing that COGS isn’t actually too high — pricing is too low for the value delivered.

 If you consistently deliver strong outcomes and clients renew happily, pricing may be your fastest gross margin improvement lever.
-Raising prices can be a necessary response to rising prices in labor or other direct costs, ensuring your margins remain healthy as your expenses increase.
+In a service business, raising prices can be a necessary response to higher labor or other direct costs to protect margins and, secondarily, retail profitability as expenses rise; COGS can increase by up to 10% during inflationary periods, especially with rising costs and supply chain limitations.

 A common mistake is trying to cut COGS to fit bad pricing instead of charging correctly.